tdarwin/helm-eks-action/dockerhub/README.md

 # Dockerhub Dockerfile

-This `Dockerfile` is the source of the Dockerhub-hosted `koslib/ga-helm-eks` image, which is used in this action's local Dockerfile.
+This `Dockerfile` is the source of the GHCR-hosted `ghcr.io/tdarwin/ga-helm-eks` image, which is used in this action's local Dockerfile.